 Mix crust ingredients in a small bowl, using a fork.
 You want a sticky texture.
 If it seems too dry and crumbly, add a touch of maple syrup if you don't mind increasing the sweetness, or even water.Press into the bottom of parchment-lined pan.
 Pop crust in freezer while you make the chocolate cheesecake layer.

 Make the Cheesecake

-Blend the coconut butter, maple syrup, and black cacao powder in a blender until smooth.
-Pour on top of your crust and freeze, probably overnight but at least 4 hours.
-You want it hard enough to be able to pull it out of the pan without it collapsing.We cut ours into 16 (1-inch) mouth-popping bricks, but you can also cut them into four 2-inch square chunks to serve as a formal dessert.Either way, keep them frozen until ready to eat.
+Blend the filling ingredients in a blender until smooth.
+Pour on top of your crust and freeze, probably overnight but at least 2 hours.
+You want it hard enough to be able to cut clean slices.We cut ours into 4 (2-inch) mouth-popping bricks.Either way, keep them refrigerated until ready to eat.

 Stir up ingredients in a bowl.
 Adjust texture by adding more syrup or more cocoa if need be.
 You want it thick but pourable.

 I keep it refrigerated 3 days, and then freeze left-overs.
 The frosting needs to be made fresh each time.